kiloOhm/GUICreator/README.md

-The GUICreator is primarily an API Plugin to simplify generating/handling Rust GUI.
+GUICreator is an API Plugin to simplify generating/handling Rust GUI.
-It also offers several premade GUI elements which can be used with a single function call.
+At its core, it tracks all GUI containers sent to players, destroys GUI in the right order and allows developers to use callbacks with buttons/inputs.
+There are also several handy functions in the GuiContainer class to keep the lines of code required for a complex UI to a minimum.

 Classes: